dscham/ppoker/README.md

  - Clear Votes
  - Easy setup (clone, npm install and npm start from root)

-Demoe here: https://dscham-ppoker.herokuapp.com/ (free Dyno, so it's not always available maybe)
+Demo: https://dscham-ppoker.herokuapp.com/ (free Dyno, so it's not always available maybe)

 Planned features can be found in https://github.com/dscham/ppoker/projects/1 Feel free to contact me if you want to contribute ☺